Sub-100 nm {\beta}-Ga2O3 MOSFET with 55 GHz fMAX and >100 V breakdown

-One of the major issues in RF device using contact regrowth process is to eliminate the interface resistance between channel and regrown n++ layer.
-In our previous report, we found high interface resistance\cite{sahabeta2} limiting device performance by increasing on resistance.
-Traps can limit device RF performance by introducing current collapse known as DC-RF dispersion.
-Ex-situ passivation can eliminate the access region traps but traps under gate are unaffected by passivation \cite{vaidya2021temperature}.
-Heterojunction $\mathrm{\beta} $-Ga\textsubscript{2}O\textsubscript{3} MOSFET has been reported to show no hysteresis in I\textsubscript{D}-V\textsubscript{G} transfer curve \cite{wang2022hysteresis} using ex-situ passivation, but no pulsed IV measurement and RF data was reported.
-There has been no reports of dispersion free $\mathrm{\beta} $-Ga\textsubscript{2}O\textsubscript{3} FETs without using any external passivation for $\mathrm{\beta} $-Ga\textsubscript{2}O\textsubscript{3}.
+It is necessary to reduce the parasitic source resistance to achieve higher frequencies.
+The contact regrowth process has been reported in gallium oxide FETs\cite{vaidya2021enhancement,saha2022temperature, sahabeta2} as an effective way to to reduce contact resistance.
+In our previous report, we found high regrowth interface resistance\cite{sahabeta2} limiting device performance by increasing source resistance.
+Careful surface treatment could reduce this regrowth interface resistance problem.
+Traps in the gate and gate-drain access region can limit device RF performance by introducing current collapse known as DC-RF dispersion \cite{sahabeta2}.
+Ex-situ passivation can eliminate the access region traps but traps under the gate are unaffected by passivation \cite{vaidya2021temperature}.

-In this letter, we have demonstrated highly scaled 90 nm T gate $\mathrm{\beta} $-Ga\textsubscript{2}O\textsubscript{3} MOSFET with MOCVD contact regrowth process on top of MBE epitaxial layer.
-A low temperature regrowth with pre-cleaning was used to reduce interface resistance.
-An ALD deposited Al2O3 dielectric is used as gate barrier.
-No current collapse was observed even at 500 nS pulse width. f\textsubscript{MAX} = 100 GHz has been extracted, which is the highest reported gallium oxide FETs.
-This is the first report of gallium oxide devices showing f\textsubscript{MAX} = 100 GHz and breakdown voltage (V\textsubscript{BR}) > 100 V which has been achieved in few state-of-art AlGaN/GaN HFET \cite{zhang2018high,ranjan2014high,medjdoub2013record}
+In this letter, we report highly scaled 90 nm T-gate Ga\textsubscript{2}O\textsubscript{3} MOSFET with improved MOCVD contact regrowth process to reduce the interface resistance.
+Pre-cleaning of the wafer before low-temperature n++ regrowth gave lower interface resistacne.
+We used atomic layer deposited Al\textsubscript{2}O\textsubscript{3} as the gate dielectric, no current collapse was observed in unpassivated devices.
+As a result, a peak f\textsubscript{T} of 27 GHz and f\textsubscript{MAX} = 55 GHz is obtained in these devices.
+With a gate-to-drain breakdown voltage of 120 V, the device shows f\textsubscript{MAX} = 55 GHz and breakdown voltage (V\textsubscript{BR}) > 100 V which has been reported only in a few state-of-art AlGaN/GaN HFETs \cite{zhang2018high,ranjan2014high,medjdoub2013record}.

-The epitaxial stack of our device consists of 60 nm MBE doped channel layer ( 9.2 x 10\textsuperscript{17} cm\textsuperscript{-3}) and 200 nm unintentionally doped (UID) buffer layer grown on top of Fe doped (010) insulating substrate\cite{vaidya2019structural}.
-Device fabrication starts with blanket deposition of Al\textsubscript{2}O\textsubscript{3}, SiO\textsubscript{2} and Cr evaporation.
-First Cr is patterned to define a range of source-drain separations (from 500 nm to 9.5 $\mathrm{\mu }$m).
-We removed SiO\textsubscript{2} and Al\textsubscript{2}O\textsubscript{3} everywhere other than active device region.
-After removing the top Cr layer, the sample was submerged in 1:3 HCl: DI water solution for 15 min to remove any atmospheric contaminants and residues \cite{arkka1}.
-80 nm highly doped n++ layer was grown (1 x 10\textsuperscript{20} cm\textsuperscript{-3}) using MOCVD at 650\textsuperscript{0}C. The regrowth mask was removed by buffered oxide HF.
-High power